-I always feel Him close, especially when I encounter dark, rough waters that may be in life when the tide changes and we are at sea.
+I always feel His presence, especially when I encounter dark, rough waters whether in life or when the tide changes and we are out at sea.

-He’s really good to me like that.
+He’s really good like that.
 He brings a peace beyond understanding.

 Even when my GOoD and Faithful Father shows up, He knows the care and protection of a mother is what I really need.
 He steps aside and sends His Beloved Mother Mary to wrap her loving and maternal spiritual arms around me.